rootkovska/rootkovska.github.io/speaking.md

 Tips & Tricks
 --------------

 1. Generally I'm not interested in chit-chat.
-I wish people don't perceive it as arrogance.
+I wish people didn't perceive it as arrogance...

 2. Remember I'm not an English native speaker.
-While I might be fluent discussing technology and some philosophical themes, I might be lacking cultural context on many other topics, especially related to (American) television shows, pop culture, etc. Observe that I might not be interested in actually learning this context neither.
+While I might be fluent discussing technology and some philosophical themes, I might be lacking cultural context on many other topics, especially related to (American) television shows, pop culture, etc. Observe that I might not be interested in actually learning this context.
 Also see point #1.

-3. I _chose_ to be vegan, entirely on ethical grounds.
+3. I _chose_ to be vegan, entirely on [ethical grounds](https://vimeo.com/ondemand/earthlings).
 I have not been forced by any medical condition to be one.
-Thus don't ask if I "can" east something -- I certainly can, just might choose not to.
-Also I'm not part of any doctrine (aka "sect") with regards to diet, so asking if I "may" eat something is even more inappropriate.
+Thus don't ask if I _can_ eat this or that -- I certainly can, just might have _chosen_ not to.
+Also I'm not part of any doctrine or sect with regards to diet, so asking if I _may_ eat something is even more inappropriate.

 4. Please don't ask me "how did you start with computers and security" -- as you might imagine I have been asked this question about 1 million of times